-- 1. Summer/fall admission and readmission: March 1 - 2.
-Spring admission and readmission: November 1
+- 1. Fall admission and readmission is March 1. - 2.
+Spring admission and readmission is November 1.

 Advanced Standing Options

 Students seeking advanced standing must start the sequence of nursing courses with an advanced placement course which is offered once a year during the summer.
 Students are advised to check with the Financial Aid office to determine eligibility for financial aid.